Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-So that's a lovely example.
-And, and see a, a therapist who wasn't defended against that, you know, might register it even if subliminally, maybe they didn't get, you know, it was a, the movement, the eyebrow.
-They saw something.
+That's a lovely example.
+And a therapist who wasn't defended against that might register it even if subliminally, maybe they didn't get the specific movement, the eyebrow.
+But they saw something.

 Puder: